Kinks Multiply Mesons: Introduction

 We will thus show that meson-kink interactions have a very different character in the quantum regime as compared with the classical regime, with the former leading to positive pressure and the second negative pressure.
 To some extent this is not surprising, as an initial state consisting of $N$ mesons will yield a number of meson multiplication events proportional to $N$, while the probability of meson fusion will be of order $O(N^2)$.
 Thus one expects meson fusion to dominate for sufficiently intense meson sources.

 We begin in Sec.~\ref{revsez} with a review of the linearized kink perturbation theory of Refs.~\cite{mekink, me2loop}.
 This quantum field theoretic approach is much more economical than the traditional collective coordinate approach of Refs.~\cite{gjscc,gj76}, in particular in the one-kink sector.
 Next in Sec.~\ref{moltsez} we calculate the probability of meson multiplication in a general (1+1)d scalar field theory.
 In Sec.~\ref{exsez} we apply this formula to two reflectionless kinks: the sine-Gordon soliton and the $\phi^4$ kink.
 As a result of integrability, of course, this process does not occur in the sine-Gordon case.
-Finally, in Sec.~\ref{numsez}, we numerically evaluate various probabilities associated with meson multiplication in the $\phi^4$ model, such as probability densities and recoil probabilities.
+In Sec.~\ref{numsez}, we numerically evaluate various probabilities associated with meson multiplication in the $\phi^4$ model, such as probability densities and recoil probabilities. \corr{Finally in Sec.~\ref{ifsez} we address quantum corrections to the initial and final states, which are necessary for them to travel without evolving when far from the kink.
+We find that these do not contribute to the meson multiplication probability at the order computed.}